Healthy Homes Assessment Lyall Bay

 Lyall Bay Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required throughout Lyall Bay and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is a requirement throughout Lyall Bay and New Zealand rental houses where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records that prove the conformance to any Healthy Homes Standard that apply or will be applied during the tenure of the rental property.
+• Property managers and landlords must keep records to demonstrate compliance with the Healthy Homes Standard that apply or will be applicable to your rental home.

-• Property managers and private landlords are required to make sure their rental properties comply in accordance with Healthy Homes Standards within 90 days of any renewal, new or a change in Tenancy.
+• Property managers and private landlords must ensure their rental properties comply to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenancy.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

 Beginning 1 July 2023

-• All households let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes